saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 __Shorthand__: n/a

 :::caution
-Not compatible with versions below 4.7.0.
+Not compatible with Sauce Connect versions below 4.7.0.
+Download the latest version [here](/secure-connections/sauce-connect/installation/).
 :::